iiAnderson/iianderson.github.io/_posts/2025-09-21-when-services-dont-show.md

 ## Top Performers

 Across the analysis period, 487 stations (19.3% of the network) achieved perfect reliability with zero cancelled services.
-The standout performer was Huddersfield, handling 3,752 services across 9 days without a single cancellation - suggesting that high volume doesn't preclude perfect performance.
+The standout performer was **Huddersfield**, handling 3,752 services across 9 days without a single cancellation - suggesting that high volume doesn't preclude perfect performance.

-There was a mix of stations included here too, some commuter stations such as Southend Victoria, rural stations like Llantwit Major, newer airport links to Heathrow Airport Terminal 5 and older metro systems such as stations on the Tyne and Wear metro lines.
+There was a mix of stations included here too, some commuter stations such as **Southend Victoria**, rural stations like **Llantwit Major**, newer airport links to **Heathrow Airport Terminal 5** and older metro systems such as stations on the **Tyne and Wear metro** lines.

 ## Poor Performers